Auckland Ferry Terminal

 The Auckland Ferry Terminal, also called the Downtown Ferry Terminal, is the hub of the Auckland ferry network, which connects the Auckland CBD with suburbs in North Shore, West Auckland, and South Auckland, and islands in the Hauraki Gulf.
-The terminal is on the Auckland waterfront, at the north end of Queen Street, across Quay Street from the Britomart Transport Centre, which is the hub for local buses and trains.
+The terminal is on the Auckland waterfront, at the north end of Queen Street, across Quay Street from the Waitematā railway station, which is the hub for local buses and trains.

 The ferry terminal is composed of two main elements, a yellow Edwardian Baroque building facing Queen Street and the CBD, and newer wharves and a waiting area building (the actual ferry terminal of today) facing the Waitematā Harbour.

 Facilities

 Edwardian building

 By the early 20th century, the Auckland Harbour Board recognised the need for a dedicated ferry building in Auckland.
 Original plans were for a five-storey structure, but after public outrage at the height, a design of four storeys and a clock tower was proposed.
 The plan was similar to that of the San Francisco Ferry Building.
 The building was designed by Alex Wiseman, and erected by Philcox and Sons.
 It was completed in 1912, of sandstone and brick with a base of Coromandel granite, on reclaimed land.
 It cost £67,944, a large sum for the day, equivalent to NZ$10.9 million in 2016.

 The ferry building was the major departure point for people travelling to the North Shore until 1959, when the Auckland Harbour Bridge was opened.

 A new ferry building was built next to it in 1982 and a report released that year said that extensive renovations were needed to bring the Edwardian building up to earthquake and fire code standards.
 The Harbour Board were divided over whether to keep the building, but following strong public opinion decided to renovate it.
 It has had a Category I classification with the New Zealand Historic Places Trust (now Heritage New Zealand) since 1982.
 It was extensively restored from 1986 and reopened by the Governor General on 5 November 1988.
 It now contains shops and cafes on the lower level, with most ferry operations moved to the new building.